View Button & Field Configuration

-Configure Copilot view buttons and sections in your blueprints with fine-grained control over AI generation behavior.
+Kirby Copilot supports configuration through Panel view buttons and individual writer/textarea fields, providing fine-grained control over AI generation behavior.

 View Button Configuration